-Join Doug Rose for an in-depth discussion in this video Focus on just a few meetings, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Focus on just a few meetings, part of Learning Data Science: Using Agile Methodology.

 - Your data science team will typically want to work…in two week sprints.…The team will have a lot to do,…so they need some structure, to stay efficient.…Remember that you'll go through every area…of the data science life cycle in each sprint.…To work at that pace,…the team needs a consistent amount of time to work.…They won't be able to attend many open-ended meetings.…Each meeting will need a separate timebox.…A timebox is pretty much what it sounds like.…It's a box of time…that the team agrees upon before the meeting.…